 - to secure delivery of additional council services or services from other public sector organisations during the year

 - as a contribution to or as match funding to local projects

-- awarding all their annual MAF budget to one project
+- award all their annual MAF budget to one project

-- dividing it amongst a number of projects
+- divide it amongst a number of projects

-- combining their MAF budgets to give greater support to a particular project in a given year
+- combine their MAF budget with other councillors to give greater support to a particular project in a given year

 It is a condition of South Gloucestershire Council that all organisations need to supply the following documents: